West Nickel Mines School shooting: Fundraising

 After the tragedy, several funds were established to assist the survivors.
 The Nickel Mines Children's Fund was established to aid the families of the children who had been shot, especially since the Amish did not have medical insurance to pay for medical care.
 By 2007, some $4.3 million was reported to have been donated to this fund.
 The Roberts Family Fund, also administered by the Amish, was established to provide money for Roberts' widow.

 In popular culture

 Books

 Several nonfiction books have been written about the shooting, including Amish Grace: How Forgiveness Transcended Tragedy by Donald Kraybill, Steven Nolt, and David L. Weaver-Zercher.

 Movies

 On March 28, 2010, the Lifetime Movie Network premiered a television movie about the Nickel Mines shooting, Amish Grace, based on the book Amish Grace: How Forgiveness Transcended Tragedy.
 It was the highest-rated movie on Lifetime Movie Network to that date.

+The 2026 feature length documentary Unexpected Peace opens with a segment on the incident and includes interviews with family members of the schoolchildren and with members of Roberts family.
+The documentary discuss the concepts of forgiveness, grace, and the principles of non-violence which informed the decisions of the members of the Amish community in Nickle Mines.